Cancun in Mexico is a perfect place for a holiday with kids.

 You can choose from numerous packages which cater to different needs.
-All of these packages include free food and drinks.
+All of these packages include complimentary food and drinks.

-Don’t worry if you have a kid below 5 years, for there is a designated area for smaller kids.
+Don’t worry if you have a kid below five years, for there is a designated area for smaller kids.

-Once all the hard work (and fun!) is done, you can tuck into the amazing buffet which is included in the ticket.
+Once all the hard work (and fun!) is done, you can tuck into the fantastic buffet included in the ticket.

-When it comes to Xplor, you have two options – you can explore it during the day (pick up will be at 6.30 am from your hotel) or explore it in the night (pick up will be at 2.30 pm from your hotel).
+When it comes to Xplor, you have two options – you can explore it during the day (pick up will be at 6.30 am from your hotel) or explore it at night (pick up will be at 2.30 pm from your hotel).

 Those who love living life on the edge should try the night tour, for fires are lit above and below the zip lines to provide you an adrenaline-charged experience.

 Swim with Whales on the Holbox Whale Shark Tour